 It should also be noted that procedures are in place to ensure compliance with health and safety of staff and students.
+In particular, risk assessments in relation to Covid-19 have been comprehensive and thorough.

-Please refer to the Reserves Policy above for a description of the defined benefit pension scheme, in which there was a deficit at 31 August 2019.
+Please refer to the Reserves Policy above for a description of the defined benefit pension scheme, in which there was a deficit at 31 August 2020.
 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
 The guarantee came into force on 18 July 2013.